 In December 2011 the Council agreed to lend £4.906m to Clackmannanshire Regeneration LLP, a company established to develop the new Council offices in Kilncraigs under the Business Premises Renovation Allowance (BPRA) scheme.
 This sum has been invested in the company for eight years in accordance with the development agreement and earns interest at the prevailing Public Works Loan Board rate.
-The investment is due to be repaid during 2020/21.
+The investment was repaid during 2020/21.

-CSBP Clackmannanshire Investments Ltd has been transferred from Long Term investments as this investment is due to be repaid during 2020/21.
+The investment CSBP Clackmannanshire Investments Ltd was transferred from Long Term investments in 2019/20 as it was anticipated that it would be repaid during 2020/21.
+It is expected to be repaid in 2021/22.